Prebiotics are fibers, starches, saccharides, and polyphenols that promote the growth of bacteria in the gut.

 They help stimulate and balance our immune system, they crowd out pathogens, they produce antioxidants, and they produce other nutrients.

 Our gut microbes produce so many byproducts that scientists will have a lifetime of research ahead of themselves to discover all of the roles they play in our physiology.
 These byproducts as a whole are known as the “metabolome”.

 With loss of bacteria diversity comes a loss of the metabolome diversity – which means we’re less equipped to deal with the moment-to-moment changes of life.
 This leads to excess oxidative stress, inflammation, weight gain, immune imbalance, and can even affect mental health.

 The gut houses the vast majority of bacteria, and it’s somewhat of a seeding ground for the rest of the body.

 I’ve written extensively on taking probiotics – and have a number of resources for those looking for quality probiotics, those trying to recover from antibiotic treatment, or those looking for general guidance on which probiotics to start with.

 Maintaining a healthy balance of gut microbes sooner or later comes back to consuming enough quantity and diversity of prebiotics from food and supplements.

 Introducing Precision Prebiotics

-The specific collection of saccharides in MegaPrebiotic make their way to the colon where they selectively promote key large intestine microbes including Bifidobacteria, Akkermansia muciniphila and Faecalbacterium prauznitzii.
+The specific collection of saccharides in MegaPrebiotic makes their way to the colon where they selectively promote key large intestine microbes including Bifidobacteria, Akkermansia muciniphila, and Faecalbacterium prauznitzii.

 The selective promotion of beneficial strains is why MegaPrebiotic is referred to as the first precision prebiotic.